- Create a fork

 Unlink a fork

-Removing a fork relationship unlinks your fork from its upstream project.
-Your fork then becomes an independent project.
+Removing a fork relationship unlinks your fork from its upstream repository.
+Your fork then becomes an independent repository.

 Prerequisites: